 To buy a car from a private seller, you typically need the title and a bill of sale.
 However, some states also require emissions certificates and safety inspection documents.
 Typically, a dealership handles this paperwork for you.
-When buying or selling privately, however, you are responsible for this paperwork.
+However, you are responsible for this paperwork when buying or selling privately.

 - What Documents Do I Need?

 - Paperwork Required to Register Vehicle at DMV

 - Documentation Requirements When Registering an Out-of-State Vehicle

 - What Is a Vehicle Title?

 - Insurance Requirements When Buying a New Vehicle

 - Other Tips for Buying a Car from a Private Seller